bencres/blog/README.md

 # Blog
-A repository to host source code related to my [blog](https://www.bencres.net/blog).
+A repository to host source code and files related to my [blog](https://www.bencres.net/blog).

 ## Contents

 Python, C++, C#, Vex

-## Organization
+## Structure

 Each post has a dedicated folder with its relevant code inside.